folio-org/okapi/doc/guide.md

 }
 ```

-Okapi has started the process and have given it an instance ID (instId) which is
+Okapi has started the process and has given it an instance ID (instId) which is
 part of the Location header.
 Like other RESTful services the Location header can
 be used to identify the resource later.